A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 $\bullet$ \textbf{Joint Optimization of Multiple Cues.} To enhance the precision of 2D mask lifting, recent methods jointly optimize semantic, appearance, and geometric cues end-to-end.
 COB-GS~\cite{COB-GS} proposes a joint optimization framework that simultaneously learns semantics and texture, leading to sharper object boundaries while preserving visual fidelity.
 PanoGS~\cite{PanoGS} formulates a language-guided graph cut mechanism that aggregates 3D Gaussian primitives into super-primitives by leveraging both reconstructed geometry and linguistic signals.
 It further applies graph-based clustering with SAM-guided edge affinity to produce 3D-consistent panoptic segmentations.
 InstanceGaussian~\cite{InstanceGaussian} mitigates the mismatch between appearance and semantics by progressively co-training both modalities within the Scaffold-GS~\cite{Scaffold-gs} framework, achieving better alignment and instance-level coherence.

 $\bullet$ \textbf{Training-Free Mask Lifting.} To avoid the computational cost and data requirements of model training, several methods explore training-free strategies that directly associate 2D segmentation masks with 3D Gaussian primitives for efficient 3D segmentation.
 SAGD~\cite{SAGD} adopts a simple yet effective projection-based strategy: the centers of 3D Gaussians are projected onto 2D masks, and those falling within foreground regions are classified as foreground Gaussians.
 FlashSplat~\cite{FlashSplat} formulates the mask lifting process as a one-step linear programming (LP) optimization problem, directly transforming 2D mask supervision into 3D Gaussian masks without iterative training.
 GaussianCut~\cite{GaussianCut} represents the scene as a graph over Gaussians and applies graph-cut optimization to partition them into foreground and background.
 It leverages coarse segmentation from 2D image/video models and refines the results through learned edge affinities in the constructed graph.
-THGS~\cite{THGS} constructs a hierarchical superpoint graph from 3D Gaussian primitives and reprojects 2D semantic features onto this structure, producing a view-consistent semantic field without the need for supervised training. iSegMan\cite{iSegMan} introduces a visibility-guided voting scheme that links 2D segmentations from SAM with 3D Gaussians, treating the association as a voting process weighted by Gaussian visibility.
+THGS~\cite{THGS} constructs a hierarchical superpoint graph from 3D Gaussian primitives and reprojects 2D semantic features onto this structure, producing a view-consistent semantic field without the need for supervised training.
+ReLaGS~\cite{ReLaGS} builds upon THGS by constructing an open-vocabulary 3D semantic scene graph for efficient 3D perception and relational reasoning without scene-specific training. iSegMan\cite{iSegMan} introduces a visibility-guided voting scheme that links 2D segmentations from SAM with 3D Gaussians, treating the association as a voting process weighted by Gaussian visibility.
 LBG~\cite{LBG} assigns semantics to 3D Gaussians via a 2D-to-3D lifting and incrementally merges them based on semantic and geometric overlap, enabling fast training-free 3D instance segmentation.
 LUDVIG~\cite{LUDVIG} introduces ``inverse rendering'' aggregation, where 2D features or masks from multiple views are uplifted to the 3D by performing a weighted average guided by the 3DGS rendering weights.
 Then, a graph diffusion mechanism is designed for feature refinement.